Report Absence & Details of Policies

 If your student is absent three or more days, or if there is a family emergency, please notify us.

-Newport High School requires a signed parent/guardian note for all student absences.
+Newport High School requires an email or a signed parent/guardian note for all student absences.
 Students may drop off a signed note at the Attendance Office upon return to school.
-We also accept signed parent/guardian notes by fax to 425.456.7530 or a signed note attached to an email sent to Newport attendance.

 Si su estudiante está ausente tres días o más o si hay una emergencia familiar, por favor póngase en contacto con nosotros.

 STUDENT ARRIVING LATE?
-Please send a signed note when your student arrives late for any reason.
+Please send an email to NHSAttendance@bsd405.org or a signed note when your student arrives late for any reason.
 The student then brings the note to the Attendance Office and signs in to receive an admit slip to class.
 If the student does not have a parent/guardian note, he/she will be excused if a note is received within 2 school days and if he/she signed in on the day of the absence.

 STUDENT LEAVING SCHOOL EARLY?
-Send a signed note with your student in the morning, stating what time the student needs to leave and reason for leaving.
+Send an email to NHSAttendance@bsd405.org or a signed note with your student in the morning, stating what time the student needs to leave and reason for leaving.
 The student will show the note to his/her teacher as necessary, then bring the note to the Attendance Office and sign out.
 If the student has no note, we will attempt to call parent/guardian for verbal permission for the student to leave but we will not excuse the student if we cannot reach you.
-We must have a written note (or speak with a parent) prior to the student leaving in order for the absence to be excused.
+We must have an email or a written note (or speak with a parent) prior to the student leaving in order for the absence to be excused.

 Newport High School Attendance Policies